Frequently Asked Questions

-Yes, since this means there is a change in critical suppliers.
-In these situations Legal Manufacturers (i.e., "owners" of the CE marking) will select a new contract manufacturer based on criteria outlined in their quality system, which should outline how to qualify (and continually assess their suppliers.
+Yes, because this is a change in critical suppliers.
+In this situation, Legal Manufacturers (i.e., "owners" of the CE marking) will select a new contract manufacturer based on criteria outlined in their quality system, which should describe how to qualify and continually assess their suppliers.

 The Legal Manufacturer must notify their Notified Body of this change and request an updated CE certificate.
 The Notified Body may require an onsite audit of the new contract manufacturer to issue an updated CE Certificate.